 - Proof of Guardianship

-- Letter from Department of Social Development /Court Order
+- Letter from the Department of Social Development /Court Order

 - Member’s marriage certificate and the member and spouse ID